jasonsavage/atomic-base-css/README.md

 # atomic-base-css
-Collection of less files based on the atomic css design structure
+Collection of less files based loosely on the atomic css design structure